 Read on for everything you need to know about Galapagos in MAY – water and air temperatures, average rainfall, tourist season and the top wildlife highlights.

 May is a TRANSITION month at Galapagos, changing from the WARM & WET season into the COOL & DRY.
-So expect changeable and variable weather conditions - usually some sunny moments, and a few cloudy skies, as the hot temperatures begin to cool down.
+So expect changeable and variable weather conditions - usually some sunny moments, and a few cloudy skies, as the hot, tropical temperatures begin to cool down.

 In TRANSITION months like May, the island highlands are still lush and green, perfect for the land species such as the Giant Tortoise, Land Iguanas, Darwin Finches & other land birds, who find food plentiful.
-But this is about to change as the rains stop, and the highlands start to become bare.
+But this is about to change as the rains stop, and the highlands start to become bare in the months ahead.

-The seasons are about to change, so the colder Humboldt sea current should be starting to flow up from the south, bringing more food and nutrients for marine Galapagos species, which are also easily spotted in May.
+The seasons are about to change, so the colder Humboldt sea current is starting to flow up from the south, bringing more food and richer nutrients for marine Galapagos species, which are also easily spotted in May.
+The coming months will be a bonanza for the sea lions and marine birds, many of whom will start seeking a mate and building nests for the breeding season.

-May at Galapagos is a month of change - the skies become cloudier, with temperatures dropping down to 28 degrees celcius - still comfortable for visitors of course.
+May at Galapagos is a month of change - the skies become cloudier, with temperatures dropping down to 28 degrees celcius - still very comfortable for visitors to be out and about in shorts and tshirts of course.
 The rains have also stopped, with just 0.75 inches average rain fall.
 Don't forget that the May sun is still strong and burns white skin quickly, so don't be fooled - you'll still need sun cream and a hat, but can most likely leave the umbrella and raincoat at home.

-May water temperatures are starting to drop, but still a fairly comfortable 24.5 degrees celcius, so snorkeling is a must!
-Most May Galapagos visitors will not need a wetsuit to enter the waters.
+May water temperatures are starting to drop, but are still a fairly comfortable 24.5 degrees celcius, so snorkeling is a must!
+Most May Galapagos visitors will not need a wetsuit to enter the waters in May, but if you are susceptible to the cold then it could be a wise option.

 Is May in Galapagos a good month for wildlife?
 Remember, every month at the Galapagos Islands (including May) is amazing for wildlife spotting, and almost all land and marine species can in fact be found all year-round.

 That said, each month does bring something different to the archipelago.
 Subtle changes in animal behavior such as breeding, nesting, hatching, feeding, growing, migrating.
 The Galapagos natural world is in constant change.
-Something not to miss in May is the continued nesting season of the Waved Albatross, and the hatching of sea turtle eggs.
-It's not a good time to be a Marine Iguana on Fernandina Island though, as Galapagos Racer snakes hunt the small babies.
+Something not to miss in May is the continued nesting season of the Waved Albatross.
+These majestic and graceful birds only nest at one place on the entire planet - on the cliffs of Suarez Point on Española island.
+The Galapagos albatross mates for life, so nesting season is a wonderful time to watch the tender bonding behavior they share as a lifetime couple.

 Check out the infographic below for some of the special wildlife highlights to expect at Galapagos in May.